 Definition - What is Cash Debt Coverage Ratio?

-A cash debt coverage ratio below 1.0 or close to 0 on the other hand, would serve as a strong warning that the financial condition of the company is bleak.
+On the other hand, a cash debt coverage ratio below 1.0 or close to 0 would serve as a strong warning that the company's financial health is bleak.

 The formula to measure the cash debt coverage is as follows:

 Cash Debt Coverage Ratio = Net Cash Provided By Operating Activities / Total Debt

 So divide the net cash of the business that is provided by its operating activities i.e. operating cash flow by the total debt of the business.